Prediction Market Tools: Match the Tool to the Job

 |---|---|---|---|

-Data/API provider | Market data access, schema shape, historical snapshots, and endpoint reliability. | Settlement rules, matching, custody, account balances, or whether two contracts are truly equivalent. | Official API documentation, official data dictionary, maintained official repo, or platform-owned developer docs. |
+Data/API provider | Market data access, schema shape, historical snapshots, and endpoint reliability. | Settlement rules, matching, custody, account balances, or contract equivalence. | Official API documentation, data dictionary, maintained official repo, or platform-owned developer docs. |

-Execution router / smart-order-routing layer | Order-entry workflow, venue selection UX, and sometimes routing preferences if the user authorizes it. | Resolution criteria, clearing, platform solvency, contract legality, or whether a visible price has enough depth. | Official product docs, terms, routing disclosures, and clear statements about custody/execution boundaries. |
+Execution router / smart-order-routing layer | Order-entry workflow, venue selection UX, and sometimes routing preferences if the user authorizes them. | Resolution criteria, clearing, platform solvency, contract legality, or available depth. | Official product docs, terms, routing disclosures, and clear custody/execution boundaries. |

-Arbitrage scanner | Detection of visible price spreads and headline-level event matches. | Contract wording, rule differences, settlement-source disagreements, fees, withdrawal friction, or fill risk. | Official venue rules plus visible methodology for matching markets and excluding non-equivalent contracts. |
+Arbitrage scanner | Detection of visible price spreads and headline-level event matches. | Contract wording, rule differences, settlement-source disagreements, fees, withdrawal friction, or fill risk. | Official venue rules plus methodology for matching markets and excluding non-equivalent contracts. |

-Wallet/order-flow monitor | Observed wallets, large prints, order-flow timing, and position-change displays where data is public or platform-exposed. | Trader intent, whether a trade is smart money, whether a wallet is hedging, or whether liquidity can absorb a copy trade. | Official chain explorer, official API docs, or transparent methodology for wallet clustering and label limitations. |
+Wallet/order-flow monitor | Observed wallets, large prints, order-flow timing, and position-change displays where data is public or platform-exposed. | Trader intent, whether a trade is smart money, whether a wallet is hedging, or whether liquidity can absorb a copy trade. | Official chain explorer, official API docs, or transparent wallet-label methodology. |

 Portfolio/account monitor | Position views, exposure summaries, account-state reconciliation, and sometimes imported trade or ledger history. | Custody, official balances, withdrawals, tax treatment, settlement timing, or whether a display issue means funds are missing. | Official account export, official API/account docs, transparent import methodology, and clear privacy/credential boundaries. |

-News/media intelligence layer | Context, framing, source comparison, market-move explanations, and editorial workflow around live odds. | Order routing, execution, settlement, user account decisions, or market making. | Clear editorial methodology, source hierarchy, and links to primary market/official sources when making factual claims. |
+News/media intelligence layer | Context, framing, source comparison, market-move explanations, and editorial workflow around live odds. | Order routing, execution, settlement, user account decisions, or market making. | Clear editorial methodology, source hierarchy, and links to primary market or official sources. |

-Alerting/monitoring tool | Notifications for price moves, liquidity changes, watchlist events, or custom thresholds. | Why a move happened, whether a move persists, or whether a user should trade on the alert. | Official app docs, API docs, or transparent trigger definitions and data-source disclosures. |
+Alerting/monitoring tool | Notifications for price moves, liquidity changes, watchlist events, or custom thresholds. | Why a move happened, whether it persists, or whether a user should trade on the alert. | Official app docs, API docs, or transparent trigger definitions and data-source disclosures. |

 Calibration/research tool | Historical accuracy views, category-level calibration, backtests, and research dashboards. | Future truth, liquidity, fill probability, tax treatment, or live execution quality. | Published methodology, dataset provenance, outcome-label rules, and refresh cadence. |